Ignalina/alloy/README.md

 $ export GOPATH=$HOME/go
 $ export PATH=$GOPATH/bin:$GOROOT/bin:$PATH
 ```
-now you can verify that the Go compiler is installed properly by checking its version
+now you can verify that the Go compiler is installed properly by checking its version.
 ```
 $ go version
 ```